Visiting Villa Barberini

 Why Visit Villa Barberini?

 With its rich history and scenic views, a day trip to Villa Barberini is a great way to get a calm, relaxing break from the crowded streets of Rome.
 Castel Gandolfo is situated next to Lake Albano, and the Apostolic Palace, also known as the Papal Villas, lies in a beautiful garden setting.
 In 2015, Pope Francis opened up the grounds of Apostolic Palace and Pontifical gardens to the public for the first time in history.
 Now, one can take a guided tour of the premises and gaze upon the beauty of Villa Barberini, a treasure of the Vatican.

-The Pontifical gardens of Castel Gandolfo and Villa Barberini comprise of a beautiful mix of botanical and archaeological beauty.
-You can relax at the shade of Giardino Della Madonnina, a favored spot of many previous Popes, or explore the meticulously-trimmed gardens lined with historical sculptures while enjoying the views of Giardino del Belvedere.
+You can relax in the shade of Giardino Della Madonnina, a favored spot of many previous Popes, or explore the meticulously-trimmed gardens lined with historical sculptures while enjoying the views of Giardino del Belvedere.
 The tour will also take you to the Cryptoportico of King Domitian’s palace, where hundreds of people took refuge during WWII.

 One can also have a delicious lunch prepared by the staff of Villa Barberini, with produce from the castle grounds itself!
 The Apostolic Palace has been converted into a museum, where the public can explore the personal quarters where Popes used to live.

 Villa Barberini (also known as the Villa Barberini al Gianicolo) was built on the grounds of the villa of the Roman Emperor Domitian.

 In 1597, Castel Gandolfo was purchased by the Savelli Family and in 1604, it became part of the temporal domains of the Papal States, by decree of Pope Clement VIII.